 |The Italian battleship Giulio Cesare firing salvos from her big guns near Punta Stilo during the Battle of Calabria.
 Ministero Della Difesa-Marina photo.|

 RAF Bomber Command raids the key airbase at Stavanger with a dozen planes, Norway, losing seven of the twelve bombers with the rest damaged.

 The RAF also sends 11 Hampden bombers to attack the battleship Tirpitz (still under construction) without causing any damage.

 King George VI presents Guy Gibson with the DFC on a visit to RAF Digby.
 Gibson earned this by completing 34 missions in five months with No. 3 Squadron.

 The new Luftwaffe night fighter force gets its first victory off Heligoland.
 Ofw Paul Förster of 8/NJG1 shoots down a Whitney bomber at 02:50.
-The British crew become POWs (this is not the first night fighter victory of the war, just of this unit)..
+The British crew becomes POWs (this is not the initial night fighter victory of the war, just of this unit).

 JG26 adds another Gruppe, 8./JG26, by taking over 2./JG1.

 Spitfires of RAF No. 54 Squadron shoot down such an unarmed He-59 marked as a search-and-rescue aircraft on the Goodwin Sands and capture the crew.
 Nothing incriminating is found and the official report states that "The men were unarmed and whatever else they may or may not have been doing they seem to be genuine sea-rescue Red Cross workers."
 However, the apparent innocence of the craft does not sway the British, who are deeply suspicious that such planes are performing reconnaissance missions.

 |The He-59 forced down at Goodwin Sands on 9 July 1940.|